limkokhole/baiwanzy-downloader/README.md

     optional arguments:
     -h, --help  show this help message and exit
-    -d          Debug by print the html.
+    -d          Debug by print the UA and html.
     -s S        Specify the maximum filename size. xb@dnxb:~/Downloads$